CausalDisco/flopsearch/flop_r/README.md

-entry in row i and column j is 1 in case of a directed edge from the i-th to the j-th variable and 2 in case of an undirected edge between those variables (in case of an undirected edge, the entry in row j and column i is also 2, that is each undirected edge induce two 2’s in the matrix).
+entry in row i and column j is 1 in case of a directed edge from the i-th to the j-th variable and 2 in case of an undirected edge between those variables (in case of an undirected edge, the entry in row j and column i is also 2, that is each undirected edge induces two 2’s in the matrix).